mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') should never themselves use [ICharacterModelEdit](#T-ParquetClassLibrary-Beings-ICharacterModelEdit 'ParquetClassLibrary.Beings.ICharacterModelEdit').
+By design, children of [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') should never themselves use [ICharacterModelEdit](#T-ParquetClassLibrary-EditorSupport-ICharacterModelEdit 'ParquetClassLibrary.EditorSupport.ICharacterModelEdit').
 ICharacterModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Beings-ICharacterModelEdit-FamilyName'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICharacterModelEdit-FamilyName'></a>
 ### FamilyName `property`

 ##### Summary

 Player-facing family name.

-<a name='P-ParquetClassLibrary-Beings-ICharacterModelEdit-PersonalName'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICharacterModelEdit-PersonalName'></a>
 ### PersonalName `property`

 ##### Summary

 Player-facing personal name.

-<a name='P-ParquetClassLibrary-Beings-ICharacterModelEdit-Pronouns'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-ICharacterModelEdit-Pronouns'></a>
 ### Pronouns `property`

 ##### Summary